jomaway/typst-teacher-templates/ttt-utils/lib/rubric.typ

   /// By default, it will return the level value as a string with a lightened color.
   /// -> function
   level-hints: it => text(luma(180), str(it)),
+  /// sets whether points will be added to the metadata and rendered in the rubric.
+If false, points will not be calculated or rendered at all.
+  /// Default: true
+  /// -> bool
+  calc-points: true,
   /// additional properties for the table, such as stroke, fill, etc.
   ..rest
 ) = {